The world can seem divided, loud, and at times as though it is moving backward. Tension can rise quickly, and uncertainty can feel constant.

 The tensions we see are not the end of the story.

-They are labor pains of a new stage — a world learning that division cannot sustain it.
+They are labour pains of a new stage — a world learning that division cannot sustain it.

 The age of spiritual maturity is being responsible for one's own choices.